tuankhai1/NEAR-FIELD-ISAC/README.md

 ### Figure 4 — transition toward the far field

 As target distance increases, the wavefront becomes more planar and range-dependent phase curvature disappears.
 Range RCRB therefore grows, while angle RCRB approaches its far-field reference.
 Target pathloss is held fixed to isolate this geometry effect.

+The lower panel uses separate vertical axes: the left axis is for FD and the right axis is for HB.
+Consequently, the vertical placement of a green HB curve cannot be compared directly with a red FD curve; compare their numerical values or their own axis labels instead.

+The horizontal far-field references are evaluated using the covariance optimized at the largest swept near-field distance.
+They are not obtained by solving a separate far-field waveform-optimization problem.
+This explicit reconstruction convention is also recorded in `figure4_summary.json`.

 ## Code structure